Nikolai Bugaev: Personal life

 Bugaev was a talented chess player.
+He defeated William Steinitz in 1896 in a Simul.

 Bugaev was a memorable "character" whose life was touched by scandal.
 He was not, it is said, much admired for his looks, but his wife was considered brilliant, beautiful, and rich, and the Bugaevs were socially prominent.
 Their mathematically, musically, and artistically talented son, Boris Nikolaevich Bugaev (14 October 1880 O.S.-8 January 1934), went on to adopt the pseudonym Andrei Bely, under which name he helped found the Symbolist movement.
 Professor Korobkin, the main character of Bely's innovative novel Moscow, was inspired by Nikolai Bugaev.
 In view of his father's prejudices, Boris Bugaev was fascinated by probability and particularly by the notion of entropy, which is mentioned in several of his novels and poems.